Introduction

 6. A little bit of polish

-It's not very helpful to have all your complete and incomplete todos mixed together.
-Let's add a little bit of polish to our applet to separate them.
-Replace your existing code with the following:
+It's not very helpful to have our complete and incomplete todos mixed together.
+Let's add a little bit of polish to our applet by separating them.
+We'll replace our handler

 export async function handler() {